Cycling at the 1896 Summer Olympics – Men's sprint: Background

 This was the first appearance of the event, which has been held at every Summer Olympics except 1904 and 1912.

 Competition format

 The event featured a single race, with all four competitors starting together.
 The distance was 2 kilometres, or six laps around the 1/3 kilometre track.

 Schedule

 The exact time of the event is not known; the cycling events began shortly after 2 p.m. and the sprint was the first event.

 Results

-Four athletes entered the race.
-Rosemeyer of Germany had mechanical problems during the race and left the course without finishing.
-The French cyclists took 1st and 3rd places, while Nikolopoulos of Greece finished second.
-The race was very slow and tactical, with Masson breaking away late to win easily.
+The race was very slow and tactical, with no pacemakers: Rosemeyer was forced to retire after having mechanical problems.

+Masson broke away late to beat Nikolopoulos by 15 meters, and Flameng finished well back in third.